flatcar-archive/flatcar-docs/etcd/getting-started-with-etcd.md

 ### Watching the directory

 Now let's try watching the `foo-service` directory for changes, just like our proxy would have to.
-First, open up another shell on a Container Linux host in the cluster.
+First, open up another shell on a CoreOS Container Linux host in the cluster.
 In one window, start watching the directory and in the other window, add another key `container2` with the value `localhost:2222` into the directory.
 This command shouldn't output anything until the key has changed.
 Many events can trigger a change, including a new, updated, deleted or expired key.

 ```sh
 $ etcdctl watch --recursive /foo-service